Best camping mats for the whole family

 Cons: Bouncy, more delicate fabric

-Big Agnes Insulated Q-Core Deluxe Camping Mat
+Big Agnes Insulated Rapide SL Camping Mat

 Several members of the Mountain Mama Team have this air pad and like it for their families.
 They have found it durable and comfortable for both car camping and backpacking.
 This pad inflates with your breath using the included inflation sack to 3.5 inches–lots of cushion from the ground below!
-The pad is designed with thicker rails on outer edges which helps to keep kiddos on their mats in the middle of the night.

 Pros: Lightweight, thick cushion, included inflation sack

-Cons: “Bouncy” compared to a self-inflating mat,
+Cons: “Bouncy” compared to a self-inflating mat, heavy, loud

-Best Foam Pads for Camping
+Foam Camping Mattress

-Both of the pads we recommend here are made of closed cell foam.
+Two of the pads we recommend here are made of closed cell foam.
 With a closed cell foam pad, that individual pockets of air are permanently trapped and so the pad doesn’t “squish” by taking in or releasing air.
 Closed cell foam is firmer than open cell foam, but also more durable.
 The density of the closed cell foam allows it to be shaped with bumps or egg shell patterns which provides pressure relief and a lot of cushion for the size of the pad.

 Thermarest Z-Lite Sleeping Pad